 JD Beltran & Scott Minneman, Mel Day & Frank Ham, Laurie Frick, James Lanahan,

-“CODE and NOISE” was an exhibition that featured eleven artists from Chicago, New York, the Bay Area, China and Japan who use, create or leverage software to produce works that are engaging, stimulating and invite us to ponder many current issues such as the environment, memory, art history, data collection and surveillance.
+“CODE and NOISE” featured eleven artists from Chicago, New York, the Bay Area, China, and Japan who use, create or leverage software to produce works that are engaging, stimulating and invite us to ponder many current issues such as the environment, memory, art history, data collection, and surveillance.

 CODE and NOISE